saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/07_01-02/implementing_the_states_in_bevy.md

 ## Adding the states

-Now, let's define the states:
+Now, let's define the states, which are encoded using a standard Bevy resource:

 ```rs
 // Port: turn_state.rs